Mega Man Maker: Development

 The game has been in development since September 2016 and was started by the current leader of the game, WreckingPrograms, who served as the project's leader and central programmer, sprite artist, and designer.
-Eleven other developers provided content for the game, ranging from music, artwork, sprites, and programming for the game's website, while a team of fifteen playtesters were hired to test the game.
+Eleven other developers provided content for the game, ranging from music, artwork and sprites to programming the game's website, while a team of fifteen playtesters were hired to test the game.

 The game is built on top of the Mega Engine, which was also developed by the creator of the game.
 Besides bug patches, the developers have included more content down the road, including assets from Mega Man 7 onward as well as other additional features, such as the ability for players to place more than one boss in a level.
 Mega Man Maker and its development team are not affiliated with Capcom.

 After release, numerous updates were made.
 1.1 focused on adding content from Mega Man, while 1.2, 1.3, 1.4, 1.5 and 1.6 focused on adding content from 2 and 3, 4 and 5, 6 and 7, 8 and 9, and 10 and 11, respectively.
 The next update, 1.7, focused on content from all of the games represented up until that point.
 This update also introduced the character Roll as playable; and the feature to change music during a level.
 The 1.8 update featured new items, as well as tiles, weapons, backgrounds, and music from Mega Man & Bass, as well as the five titles for the Game Boy.
 The 1.9 update was released on 20 September 2024 and features more content from Mega Man 7 through Mega Man 11, as well as a new "decoration" system and new bosses from said games.
 The 1.10 update released on July 25, 2025.